 Staff could raise concerns and were encouraged to do so, and they had confidence that these would be addressed.
+The registered manager described a family atmosphere within the practice team which was notable throughout our inspection.

 Governance and management

 Staff had clear responsibilities, roles and systems of accountability to support good governance and management.